International Museum of the Baroque (Museo Internacional del Barroco)

 Frequently Asked Questions

-Can I walk to the International Museum of the Baroque from downtown Puebla?
+How do I get to the International Museum of the Baroque from Puebla city center without an expensive tour?

-Is there anything else to see near the International Museum of the Baroque?
+Are there any good places to eat near the International Museum of the Baroque?

 Nearby Destinations